Skip to main content

 NixOS has dedicated documentation with two installation methods:

-Then proceed to Completing Setup below.
+Then proceed to Completing Setup below, using the following command in /etc/greetd/config.toml:

-Manual installation
+Manual installation (without DMS)

 sudo mkdir -p /etc/xdg/quickshell